 1. Fair Housing Laws

 One of the most important landlord-tenant laws is the Fair Housing Act, which prohibits discrimination in housing based on race, color, national origin, religion, sex, familial status, and disability.
-As a landlord, you must treat all prospective and current tenants equally, disregarding these protected characteristics.
+As a landlord, you must treat all prospective and current tenants equally, regardless of their protected characteristics.

 You cannot refuse to rent, impose different terms or conditions, or otherwise make housing unavailable to anyone based on their membership in a protected class.
 This applies to all aspects of the rental process, including advertising, screening, leasing, and termination.